GitauHarrison/notes/linode/deploy_on_linode.md

 }
 ```

-I have began by add the location of my static files.
+I have began by adding the location of my static files.
 This will be handled by Nginx.
 The `/` is the root directory as seen in the second location.
 The `proxy_pass` will forward all the traffic to Gunicorn and it will handle all the Python code.
 I have added a few more variables to that proxy.
 If you would like to learn more about these variables you can check the [Nginx documentation](https://nginx.org/en/docs/http/ngx_http_proxy_module.html).
 Save the file and close it by hitting `ctrl + X`, type "y" for "yes" and then hit `Enter`.

 I have set my server to listen to port 80, which is the default port for HTTP, but if you remember from above, I have not opened this port yet.
 The next step is to open the port.